tliron/prudence/CACHING.md

 scalability in environments that rely on HEAD.

 Also note that HEAD, like GET, still goes through server-side caching.
-With HEAD, though, only the headers are written to the response and the cached body is ignored.
+With HEAD, though, Prudence only writes the headers to the response and the cached body is ignored.

 A Complete Request
 ------------------

-Now that we covered all three hooks, let's follow a request through them:
+Now that we've covered all three hooks, let's follow a request through them:

 1. Let's assume that the client already has a cached representation together with the signature we provided from a previous request.